yeganebagheri/PredictionIran-sPriceHouses/README.md

 We reverse the predictions to ensure that the price returns in the same units as the original data in the API output.

 ![image](https://user-images.githubusercontent.com/83599883/232288360-b5c8731f-9a27-4a2b-87b8-b65721dda40a.png)

-Here we change the names of the columns and predict 200 days after the date of the last ad registered in that area. and return the output